-Light Levels: Provide maintained ambient luminance values for various activities that are within the ranges specified in the IESNA Lighting Handbook-2010.
+Light Levels: Provide maintained ambient luminance values for various activities that are within the ranges specified in the IESNA Lighting Handbook.

-Accent Lighting: In addition to general and task illumination, provide lighting on architectural features, displays, and artwork in focal areas to produce luminances that are within the range of 5:1 with respect to ambient background.
+Accent Lighting: In addition to general and task illumination, provide lighting on architectural features, displays, and artwork in focal areas to produce luminance’s that are within the range of 5:1 with respect to ambient background.

 Substantiation: